 How do I regain access if the server changes its address?

 Ask the server host for an updated IP/domain and port.
 If you’re using dynamic DNS, ensure it’s still correctly configured and that the domain points to the current public IP.
-How to Connect Spotify to Discord in 3 Easy Steps
+How to crash a discord server a comprehensive guide to protecting, preventing downtime, and incident response 2026

 Is there a risk joining unknown private servers?